tyconsulting/blog.tyang.github.io/_posts/2022/2022-09-10-programmatically-generate-cloud-resource-names-part-2.md

   - DevOps
 ---

-## Introduction

 This is the part 2 of the 2-part series on *Programmatically Generate Cloud Resource Names*.
-If you haven't read the [Part 1]((programmatically-generate-cloud-resource-names-part-`)), make sure you read it first.
+If you haven't read the [Part 1](https://blog.tyang.org/2022/09/10/programmatically-generate-cloud-resource-names-part-1/), make sure you read it first.

 In this post, I will show you how to use the `CloudNaming` module to programmatically generate cloud resource names as part of your Infrastructure as Code (IaC) pipelines.
 I will use Azure DevOps YAML pipelines to demonstrate the process.